rsdoiel/antenna/archives/2025/weather_2025.09.md

 ---

-## SPC - No MDs are in effect as of Thu Mar  6 13:28:02 UTC 2025
+## SPC - No MDs are in effect as of Fri Mar  7 14:12:02 UTC 2025

-date: 2025-03-06, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks
+date: 2025-03-07, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks

-No Mesoscale Discussions are in effect as of Thu Mar  6 13:28:02 UTC 2025.
+No Mesoscale Discussions are in effect as of Fri Mar  7 14:12:02 UTC 2025.

 <br>